This post may contain affiliate links. Please see my disclosure policy for details.

 Looking for more Outlander locations in Edinburgh?

 There are many Outlander locations you can visit Nearby Linlithgow Palace.
-Bo’ness is the railway station were Claire and Frank said goodbye.
+Bo’ness is the railway station where Claire and Frank said goodbye.

-Blackness Castle featured as Fort William, the place where Jamie was flogged by Randall, or you can visit the Hopetoun Estate that has many scenes to visit.
-Hopetoun House has over 17 locations, including the Duke of Sandringham’s estate and you can also visit Abercorn church nearby that featured in series 4.
+Blackness Castle featured as Fort William, the place where Jamie was flogged by Randall, or you can visit the Hopetoun Estate which has many scenes to visit.

 Lallybroch, or Broch Tuarach, the ancestral home of Jamie Fraser can be found at Midhope Castle.